 CYSEC APPLICATION FEES

-Application for a Crypto Asset Services Provider (CASP) authorisation costs 10.000 euros, following an annual licence renewal fee of 5,000 euros.
+Application for a Crypto Asset Services Provider (CASP) authorisation costs 10.000 euros, following an annual license renewal fee of 5,000 euros.

-If the application is declined, the licence fee will not be refunded.
+If the application is declined, the license fee will not be refunded.

 To remain compliant, operate in accordance with regulatory requirements and avoid the risk of losing the CASP license, crypto asset providers must remain consistent in fulfilling the following duties and practices:

 - Development and implementation of appropriate policies, procedures and controls to combat money-laundering and the financing of terrorism

 - Regular assessment and mitigation of associated risks

 - Customer identification by requesting personal and other data to form a customer profile and to update customer information

 - Preparation and submission of regular reports on business operations to the Anti-Money Laundering Group (MOKAS)

 - Assessment of each suspicious transaction based on its nature, especially in cases of large transactions and transactions that are different from ordinary transactions and do not appear to have a clear economic or legal purpose